aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/hyperlink-properties/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Set Hyperlink Properties for Assignments in Aspose.Tasks
+# Set Hyperlink Properties for Resource Assignments with Aspose.Tasks Java API

 ## Introduction
 In this guide you’ll discover **how to set hyperlink** properties on resource assignments using Aspose.Tasks for Java.
 By the end of the tutorial you’ll be able to attach clickable URLs, validate them, and query them programmatically—making your project files a hub of contextual information that your whole team can rely on.